amjjd/rustrast/rustrast-07/README.md

 trivial to change the fragment shader interface to have it accept three of a generic extras type, passed through from the code that called the triangle fill routine.
 That helped a lot, bringing the fill time down to about 8.5ms per frame.
 By commenting out parts, I could tell that about 1ms of that was due to interpolating the intensity, and about 3ms due to converting the intensity to a colour.
-First I removed rounding which gained about 1ms.
+First I removed rounding (I thought `_mm256_cvtps_epi32` truncated) which gained about 1ms.
 Next, I tried removing the clamping between 0 and 1, because as it stands, I thought it shouldn't be possible to get out of bounds values.
 However, it immediately crashed.

 Some debugging later and I realised that the fragment shader is called for pixels outside the triangle by design: even if I were to add a test for an entire span of 8 being outside, there would still be pixels outside the triangle in the